aserto-dev/ds-load/README.md

 A custom transformation file can be provided when running the plugin in `exec` or `transform` mode via the `--template-file` parameter.

+More information on the transformation template language can be found in the [tranform template docs](./docs/templates.md).

 ## Logs

 Logs are printed to `stdout`.
 You can increase detail using the verbosity flag (e.g. `-vvv`).